kushalprakash6/Standalone-5G-netowrk-simulation/documentation/ProjectPlan.md

 ### Sprint 6
 1. Documentation of FAQs and report
-2. Implementing next cloud and linphone
+2. Implementing NextCloud server
+3. Testing the network
+4. Adding 3rd slice
+5. Implement VoIP using Asterisk and Twinkle